adaltas/node-each/readme.md

     of each elements.
 For anything else, the second and thirds argument are the value and the index (starting at 0) of each elements.
 -   `error`
     Called only if an error occured.
-The iteration will be stoped on error.
+The iteration will be stoped on error meaning no `data` event will be called other than the ones already provisionned.
+-   `success`
+    Called only if all the callback have been handled successfully.
 -   `end`
-    Called only if no error occured once all the data has been handled.
+    Called only once all the data has been handled.
+Return the same argument than the `error` or `success` event depending on the operation outturn.

 If no `end_callback` is provided, the `iterator_callback` will be called one more time with the `next` argument set to null.